thisdwhitley/ansible-role-opera/README.md

 ## Important Notes

-* I will be installing via repository so that it will be kept up to date
+* Initially I was configuring the repository for each OS and then installing the package via repo.
+But the package install *also* created a repo, so I have opted to just install the latest version of the package, which installs a repo to keep it up to date
-* I am configuring the repositories manually, which could be avoided if I could figure out how to get the .rpm and .deb packages which also config repos
+* I am using the `yum` and `apt` modules to allow for remote package install

 ## Requirements